kenshyx/lumina-ai-rag/README.md

 - You can ask follow-up questions that reference previous messages
 - Memory is automatically managed (last 10 messages)

+### 7. Install as PWA (Optional)
+- Look for the **Install App** button in the header (when available)
+- Click to install Lumina RAG as a standalone app
+- Works on desktop and mobile devices
+- Provides app-like experience with offline support

 ## 🏗️ Architecture

 ### Web Worker Implementation